 Museo Amparo: At 2 Sur #708 and 7 Oriente, this museum is definitely worth the visit.
 It has a large pre-Hispanic collection of artifacts from all over Mexico.
 There is also exhibition space where you can see some current exhibitions.
 I saw some contemporary art as well as a good architectural exhibit.
 Make sure to visit the sleek rooftop cafe.

 Museo Internacional del Barroco: This is a newly opened museum in a contemporary building, houses highlights of the Baroque period in the 17th and 18th centuries.
+Its minimalist design was by Pritzker Prize–winning architect Toyo Ito.
 Their restaurant gets good reviews by my friends.